caleb531/automata/README.md

 Every NFA contains the same five DFA properties: `state`, `symbols`, `transitions`, `initial_state`, and `final_states`.
-However, the structure of the  `transitions` object has been modified slightly so as to accommodate the fact that a single state can have more than one transition for the same symbol.
+However, the structure of the  `transitions` object has been modified slightly to accommodate the fact that a single state can have more than one transition for the same symbol.
-Therefore, instead of mapping a symbol to a state in each sub-dict, each symbol is mapped to a set of end states.
+Therefore, instead of mapping a symbol to *one* end state in each sub-dict, each symbol is mapped to a *set* of end states.

 #### def validate_input(input_str)

 The `validate_input()` method checks whether or not the given string is accepted by the NFA.
 If the string is accepted, the method returns a `set` of states the automaton stopped on (which presumably contains at least one valid final state).
 If the string is rejected by the NFA, the method will raise the appropriate exception (see **Exception classes**).

 #### Example